 Wrong coding of your .htaccess file is another reason you may encounter an internal server error.
 If you are seeing this error, you can try to edit the file.
 The .htaccess files enable you to handle how long resources must be present in a browser’s cache.

-If none of the measures work out for you, don’t worry.
+If none of the measures work out for you, don’t lose patience.
 There’s another way to rectify server error 500.
-It is to see if the software you have recently installed or upgraded has actually upgraded or installed.
+It is to see if the software you have recently installed or upgraded.
 You must refresh the software.
 For it, go to the website of the vendor and read the instructions.

 If your website reporting 500 errors runs on Microsoft IIS, you might notice a more particular error message.
 Here is a list of these errors you can see.